TouchFoundry/simplesearchtest_frontend/README.md

     * Use of a loading spinner will be rewarded, even though we are working locally :)
     * Each item should be clickable.
 Upon clicking an item, the user should be routed to the "State Page"
 6. State Page (Component) - URL: `http://locahost:1234/:stateId`
+    * Your router should lead you here.
+The State ID (which is a MongoDB id) should be the URL Parameter
     * Should have the same Header Component used on the Landing Page
     * Should have the current State name in the header, appended to the original title
     * An IFrame component should be created.
 It should load the Wikipedia page associated to the state